 Field-hunting tip

-Look in skarn deposits country — that is the host setting where chantalite typically forms.
+Look in skarn deposits country, the host setting where chantalite typically forms.
 If you start seeing datolite, calcite, quartz in float, you are in the right ground.
 Field specimens usually show a equant to short prismatic crystals, often as crusts or granular aggregates habit, so train your eye for that shape before scanning the outcrop.